widergy/rails-api-bootstrap/README.md

 ### 4- Application Setup

+- Run ./script/bootstrap app_name where app_name is your application name.

 Your server is ready to run.
 You can do this by executing `bundle exec rails server` inside the project's directory and going to [http://localhost:3000](http://localhost:3000).

 Your app is ready.
 Happy coding!